tambrulee/portfolio_project/README.md

 ### Main navigation bar
 The navigation bar does not stretch all the way across the top of the screen at a 990px (min-width) and upwards resolution.
 This is an unintended glitch, but overall, it doesn't detract from the usability or the overall look of the website.

+### Scrollspy buttons - Project page
+Making the scrollspy buttons on the Project page disappear at 900px (min width) was a design choice as the container fit the screen and the buttons became redundant.

 ## Attribution